WebStew/sucSCSS/README.md

 Less JS : http://lesscss.org/

-The reset.less is roughly based off of the following approaches and will soon be updated to refrect the changes in these projects.
+The reset.scss is roughly based off of the following approaches and will soon be updated to refrect the changes in these projects.

 Eric Meyers reset : http://meyerweb.com/eric/tools/css/reset/